julien-jacob/wplingua/readme.txt

 ✓ Language-based flag choices or import your own flag images ✓ Adding custom CSS in a dedicated insert

-With all these customization options, there's no way your website's language selector will look like any other!
+With all these customization options, there's no way your website's language switcher will look like any other!

 ### 📖 Translation rules by dictionary ###
 The dictionary allows you to define translation rules that apply when generating machine translations.
 You can specify words or sets of words that should never be translated, or define how they should be translated for each language.